 The Swedish Authority for Privacy Protection (IMY) fined Storstockholms Lokaltrafik SEK 16,000,000 for GDPR breaches relating to its use of body-worn camera surveillance equipment used during ticket control checks.

 The IMY found that the surveillance had been undertaken unlawfully.
 It had breached transparency and data minimisation principles and failed to provide data subjects with sufficient information.

 In May 2021, the Spanish data protection authority, AEPD, issued a €1.5 million fine on EDP Energía, S.A.U, an energy supplier to businesses and communities in Spain.

-Following various complaints received from customers about their data being processed and used without their explicit consent, the AEPD conducted an investigation that found that EDP Energía had failed to implement the required technical and organisational measures as well as obtaining consent when contacting customers via representatives.
+Following various complaints received from customers about their data being processed and used without their explicit consent, the AEPD conducted an investigation that found that EDP Energía had failed to implement the required technical and organisational measures and obtain consent when contacting customers via representatives.

-The AEPD had also found that EDP Energía had provided insufficient information to data subjects when contracting through different service providers as well as severely breaching Article 25 of the GDPR.
+The AEPD had also found that EDP Energía had provided insufficient information to data subjects when contracting through different service providers and severely breached Article 25 of the GDPR.

 GDPR breaches - Articles 23 & 25 breaches

 Again, in May 2021, the AEPD, which is the Spanish data protection authority, had issued a fine of €1.5M to EDP Comercializadora S.A, a utility provider to companies in Spain, for violating security and transparency clauses within the GDPR.